Health services site at Watervliet Jr./Sr. High School available to all students

 To learn more about the School Based Health Center program, visit the Whitney Young Health website.

-To enroll your child for these services, please complete a questionnaire and parental consent/enrollment packet.
+To enroll your child for these services, please complete a parental consent/enrollment packet.
 Download the required forms

 SBHC HOURS OF OPERATION (as of 1/14/19)